It can be fun to talk to others about food. You can learn so much about someone by finding out what they love to cook, eat, and serve.

-Of course, it’s one thing to try and help people find healthier ways to eat the foods they love.
+Of course, it’s one thing to try and help others find healthier ways to eat the foods they love.
 But, when I come across people who are trying to eat vegetarian or vegan, I often learn even more about them.
 Usually, they’ve spent a good deal of time thinking about their diet—whether the choice stemmed from health or environmental reasons, or both.

 Watch the video here: